pepstock-org/Charba/readme.md

    * remove `LegendCallback` interface and its usage into `ConfigurationOptions` class because the prototype is not available anymore.
    * remove `easing` properties from `DatasetPluginItem` and `TooltipPluginItem` classes because it is not provided anymore.
    * remove `easing` argument from `onBeforeDraw`, `onAfterDraw`, `onBeforeDatasetsDraw` and `onAfterDatasetsDraw` methods of `Plugin` interface because it is not provided anymore.
+   * remove `HORIZONTAL_BAR` item of `ChartType` enumeration because the horizontal bar is not a chart type anymore.
  * remove `TimeTickItem` class, use `ScaleTickItem` class.
    * add `getValueAsDate()` method to `ScaleTickItem` class in order to get the tick value as `Date`.
    * rename `getValueAsDouble` method of `ScaleTickItem` class to `getValue`.